skip to main content

 DECEMBER 26

-• St. Stephen’s Day, a day to commemorate St. Stephen, the first Christian martyr, or protomartyr
+• St. Stephen’s Day, commemorates St. Stephen, the first Christian martyr, or protomartyr.

 DECEMBER 26 - JANUARY 1